jdombrowski-mitre/dioptra/docs/source/user-guide/generics-plugin-system.rst

 #.
 The functions, which do not need to have unique names, are registered simply by topping them with the `@fit_estimator.register` decorator.

 More complicated function signatures can be used.
-For example, if you wanted to handle a :py:class:`~pandas.DataFrame` passed to the `x` argument differently from other data types, you could register the following implementation,
+For example, if you wanted to handle a :py:class:`~pandas.DataFrame` passed to the `x` argument differently from other data types, you could register the following implementation:

 .. code-block:: python